 This is the Ford two piece spark plug

 Piece one contains the porcelain insulator, hex base and threads.
-Welded to the bottom is piece two, with the lower tip and electrode.
-A very innovative looking device?
-When you remove the first plug, you notice it looks very different.
-Where’s the lower tip and electrode?
-It’s seized in the cylinder and has broken away from the plug body.
+Welded to the bottom is piece two, an extension with the lower tip and electrode.
+While the spark plug design offers no real advantage, the lower extension often seizes in the cylinder head.
+Trying to remove the spark plug may result in breakage, with no warning, until it is too late.

 Ford is well aware of the problem, but has failed to issue a recall or warranty.
 Instead they SELL an expensive and very time consuming set of tools to attempt to remove the broken parts.
 A set of pins are supplied, that are epoxied into the porcelain tip.
 If this holds, a special puller is used to extract the porcelain tip.
 This can take several attempts and several hours.